caw2217/CSCI-711/README.md

 I was using Rust for my raytracer throughout the semester.
 I found packages that easily let me create images and perform calculations using vectors and matrices.
 The raytracer itself is split up into 5 files, one for the main raytracer functionality like the camera, one for lighting, one for implementing .ply models like the Stanford bunny, one for my primitives, and one for the scene/world.

 ### Systems
 For the volumetrics themselves, I added a seperate function to my world which allows the camera to use volumetric rays instead of regular rays.
 These rays have a global volume and calculate scattering through the medium.
+This is done through Monte Carlo ray marching down the ray through the fog, calculating single-scatter at each step.

 ### Results
 ![](Renders/wardvolmid.png)